 Below is the top 6 Comparisons between Hadoop vs Apache Spark

-Both Hadoop vs Apache Spark is big data framework and contain some of the most popular tools and techniques that brands can use to conduct big data related tasks.
+Both Hadoop vs Apache Spark is a big data framework and contains some of the most popular tools and techniques that brands can use to conduct big data-related tasks.

 Speed is, therefore, the one thing that gives Spark an extra edge over Hadoop.
 Because Spark handles its functions by copying them from distributed physical storage.
 Because there are no slow clunky mechanical hard drives in Spark, the speed in which it can perform its functions in comparison to Hadoop is faster.
 In case of Hadoop, data is written is saved in Hadoop’s MapReduce System which also writes all the data back to the physical storage medium after every function.
 This copying of data was done so that a full recovery was possible in case something went wrong during the process.
 As data stored in an electronic manner is more volatile, this was considered important.
 In case of Spark system, data is arranged in a system called resilient distributed datasets that can be recovered in case something goes wrong during the big data process.